top of page

 A Note from TS Project Art:

-The buzz, a mere three or so years ago was all about NTSs (non-fungible tokens) and became inextricably linked to the Christie’s sale of the NFT for the right’s (registered on the blockchain) to the jpeg of The First 5000 Days, 2021 by digital artist, Beeple.
+The buzz, a mere three or so years ago was all about NFTs (non-fungible tokens) and became inextricably linked to the Christie’s sale of the NFT for the right’s (registered on the blockchain) to the jpeg of The First 5000 Days, 2021 by digital artist, Beeple.

 Now Artificial Intelligence (AI) is seeping more and more into the creation of artwork through Apps such as the cleverly named , Dall-E 2, and others such as Midjourney, and Stable.
 While the Italian artist Alessandro Gianni has developed his own AI application Vasari named after the 16th century painter Giorgio Vasari.